Is your schooner sun-powered?

 We know that if enough big brands make the switch to 100% renewable energy, it will not only take huge amounts of dirty energy out of the grid, it will also kick-start many new solar and wind projects across Australia.

-Already some companies and brands are making the switch.
-Companies like CUB (and now Lion and Asahi), IKEA, Google and the big four banks are already committed to using 100% renewable energy to power their operations.
-They’re making the switch because it’s cheaper, cleaner and more reliable.
+Already many companies and brands are making the switch.
+Companies like CUB, IKEA, Google and the big four banks are already committed to using 100% renewable energy through the global initiative RE100.
+This initiative has massive momentum with over 220 companies worldwide signing up to go renewable.
+Companies are making the switch because it’s cheaper, cleaner and more reliable.
 It’s better for business and it’s better for the climate.

 But there are still many companies yet to make the same commitment.
 And as their customers and staff, we can publicly call on them to take responsibility for their contribution to the climate crisis.